prashanth1276/MacV-Object-Tracker-Task/README.md

 4. Result: After object selection, the script will begin tracking the objects and display the bounding boxes, centroids, and trails for each object in real-time.
 The processed video with all the tracking information will be saved as output_video.mp4 in the output folder.

 ## Project Structure
-/MacV_Object_Tracker
-│
+### MacV_Object_Tracker
-├── assets/
+1. assets/
-│   └── MacV.mp4              # Input video file for tracking
+   MacV.mp4 # Input video file for tracking
-│
-├── output/
+2. output/
-│   └── output_video.mp4      # Output video with object tracking
+   output_video.mp4 # Output video with object tracking
-│
-├── src/
+3. src/
-│   └── tracker.py         # Main script for object tracking
-│   └── utils.py           # Helper function to draw the trail of tracked objects
+   tracker.py # Main script for object tracking utils.py # Helper function to draw the trail of tracked objects
-│
-├── web/
+4. web/
-│    └── index.html       # This is to display the Video in Browser.
+   index.html # Web page to display the result video in the browser
-│
-├── requirements.txt          # List of dependencies
+5. requirements.txt # List of dependencies
-└── README.md                 # Project documentation
+6. README.md # Project documentation

 ## Code Explanation
 1. tracker.py